| Risk | Opportunity |

 The two AMATA City Industrial Estates are in the eastern region of Thailand, which is a water-stressed area.
 Thus, the continuously increasing demand for industrial water due to the expansion of the industrial sector with the development of the Eastern Economic Corridor (EEC) project, the rapid increase in the population in the area, and climate change are resulting in a water crisis.
-All these factors present risks and challenges to the Company’s water management and may result in significant negative impacts on the Company’s key stakeholders in terms of business operations, environment, public health, and quality of life.
+All these factors present risks and challenges to the Company's water management and may result in significant negative impacts on the Company's key stakeholders in terms of business operations, environment, public health, and quality of life.
 Poorly managed water resources can also lead to issues such as water scarcity and competition for water access.
 Therefore, water and effluent are always two of the most important material topics that have been focused on by the Company and its stakeholders from the beginning.
+Moreover, ineffective wastewater management or the inability to control the effluent discharged by the factories will increase the risk of effluent leakage from industrial estates.
+This not only impacts the environment, community health, and surrounding communities, but also has a significant impact on stakeholder trust in the Company. |

 By adopting a circular economy approach and implementing innovations in water management for the industrial estates, the Company can reduce operating costs and ensure water security for both the users within the industrial estate and the surrounding communities, which rely on natural water sources.
-This is a key factor in building trust among stakeholders and investors and enhancing the Company’s competitiveness in the industry.
+This is a key factor in building trust among stakeholders and investors and enhancing the Company's competitiveness in the industry. |

 The Company has set a corporate objective of achieving Zero Discharge, ensuring that no effluent is released beyond the industrial estate boundaries—a commitment it has upheld since the beginning of its operations.
 To support this, the Company has implemented a comprehensive water management plan covering 100% of its operational areas, encompassing raw water sourcing, industrial water usage, and wastewater management.
 In addition, the Company conducts regular water quality monitoring at various points—including raw water, industrial water, and effluent—to ensure that all water quality indicators meet or better than legal standards.
 This proactive approach is designed to safeguard stakeholders from both short-term and long-term impacts.